kericson-utmartin-csci222/Fa21-HW00/README.md

    where the ... is the rest of the repository name!

    NOTE: you may be asked if it's OK for SSH to talk to a specific IP address.
 If prompted, type in 'yes', and continue the clone operation!
-1. You should now have a local copy of this repo :tada: double-check that the file structure matches what you're seeing here online (you'll want to use ``ls`` to _list_ the contents of a directory, and ``cd`` to _change directory_, or move into a folder.
+1. You should now have a local copy of this repo :tada: double-check that the file structure matches what you're seeing here online (you'll want to use ``ls`` to _list_ the contents of a directory, and ``cd`` to _change directory_, or move into a folder to make sure everything looks good.

 Your GitHub setup should now be complete!
 We'll be working closely with Git thoughout the semester, so don't worry if it still feels a little weird!
 Also, if you want to clone your repository to a personal machine, you'll need to follow these steps again!